Home

 The exercise program I have outlined on this site has done a world of good for my guitar skills.

-Strength and flexibility is usually not talked about too much when the subject of learning guitar comes up.
+Strength and flexibility are usually not talked about too much when the subject of learning guitar comes up.

 I believe it is vital to give you the edge over other players.